yuvithakur007/YogaFlex/README.md

 - **Payment Handling:** Simulated payment response is provided upon successful form submission.
 - **Error Handling:** Server-side and client-side error handling is implemented for various scenarios.

-### Assumptions Made
-- Participants can switch batches only at the start of a new month.
-- Payment processing is simulated and assumes success for demonstration purposes.

 ## Installation and Usage

 1. Clone the frontend repository.